Skip to Content

 Before 1998, tourists and locals could swim in the lake.
 Sadly, after a series of natural disasters struck Sumatra, tourism suddenly declined.

 The locals had to find other forms of income.
-Fish farms were set up so that villagers could extract two valuable seafood products from the lake: pensi, a small mussel, and palai rinuak, a small fresh fish.
+Fish farms were set up so that villagers could extract pensi, a small mussel, and palai rinuak, a small fresh fish.

 A floating mosque in Lake Maninjau.

-Aquaculture has been used since 1992 but accelerated during this time.
 Sadly, the water quality has declined as a result.
-In the words of a local Bukittinggi man I met, the water will make you ‘itchy’ if you swim in the lake.
+In the words of a local Bukittinggi man I met, the water will make you ‘itchy’ if you swim.

-The main villages around the lake are Maninjau village and Bayur village, which are predominantly occupied by Minangkabau people.
+The main villages around the lake are Maninjau and Bayur, which are predominantly occupied by Minangkabau people.

 How to Get to Maninjau Lake